TestStack/uia-custom-pattern-managed/README.md

 Also, UIA supports only five types for custom patterns and properties: `bool`, `int`, `double`, `string` and AutomationElement.

 The second step is to write **client-side pattern interface**.
 It is a mechanical transformation of provider interface: named the same except `Pattern` instead of `Provider` in the end; methods are translated as they are, and for each property `Abc` in the provider interface we add two properties of the same type, named `CachedAbc` and `CurrentAbc`.
 Plus, generate new GUID, but only for pattern interface itself, other attributes removed.
-In case of our caret position pattern it becomes (`WpfAppWithAdvTextControl\ICaretPositionPattern.cs`):
+In case of our caret position pattern it becomes ([here](https://github.com/ivan-danilov/uia-custom-pattern-managed/blob/master/WpfAppWithAdvTextControl/ICaretPositionPattern.cs)):

 ```csharp
 [InterfaceType(ComInterfaceType.InterfaceIsIUnknown)]